While on a quest for revenge, Liver-Eating Johnson earned his gruesome nickname and struck fear into the hearts – and livers – of his enemies.

 They say he was born John Jeremiah Garrison Johnston, but it’s a safe bet that almost nobody called him that.
 The mountain man of the wild west was better known by his nickname, one he earned and then some.
 Yes, he may have been born John Jeremiah Garrison Johnston, but he died “Liver-Eating” Johnson.

-Before Liver-Eating Johnson
+Before He Became Liver-Eating Johnson

 However, his stint as a sailor didn’t last long either.
 After striking an officer, whether on purpose or by accident, he fled the army and became a deserter.
-To throw the authorities off his scent he changed his name to John Johnson (dropping the ‘t’) and moved out west, away from his roots and from anyone who would be looking for him.
+To throw the authorities off his scent, he changed his name to John Johnson (dropping the ‘t’) and moved out west, away from his roots and from anyone who would be looking for him.

 Though he was fleeing from those who knew him, it’s hard to imagine a man like Liver-Eating Johnson blending in easily.
 He was about six feet tall and weighed 260 pounds with hardly any body fat.
 He put his considerable size and strength to work as a “woodhawk” supplying wood for steamboats to shipbuilders.

 While out west in the Alder Gulch territory of Montana, Johnson met his future wife, who was a member of the Flathead Indian tribe.
-Together, they lived in a log cabin that Johnson built himself, and soon his wife became pregnant.
+Together, they lived in a log cabin that Johnson built himself and his wife soon became pregnant.
 It seemed that finally, Johnson had a good life cut out for himself.

 Then disaster struck.